massimo-marino/object-pool/README.md

-It is also possible to create an object pool providing a non-default ctor for the objects that is registered and used at any new allocation when the pool is empty
+It is also possible to create an object pool providing a non-default ctor for the objects that are registered and used at any new allocation when the pool is empty

-Objects returned to the pool are reset by default
+Objects returned to the pool are reset by default.

 See: https://en.wikipedia.org/wiki/Object_pool_pattern